crnguyen/Recipe-Rec/README.md

 ## Sprints
 #### 1st sprint: ERD, Wireframing, and Planning : Thursday - Sunday

-I spend the first 2-3 days planning what I wanted my app to look like by working on my ERD and hand drawing each page.
+I spend the first 2-3 days planning what I wanted my app to look like by working on my ERD and hand drawing the wireframes for each page.
 I also made sure to have a basic understanding of my models and how to set them up.

 #### 2nd sprint: API data, Models, and Routes : Sunday - Tuesday